 Joint Statement for an Ambitious Horizon Europe Programme

-Joint statement of 93 associations representing key European research & innovation stakeholders calling for ambitiours Horizon Europe programme
+Joint statement of 93 associations representing key European research & innovation stakeholders calling for ambitious Horizon Europe programme.

 We, the undersigned 93 European associations representing key European research & innovation stakeholders, hereby urge the EU Institutions to make research, development and innovation (RD&I) a priority within the next Multiannual Financial Framework 2021-2027.
 We call on the Council of the EU to raise the budget allocated to the Horizon Europe programme to at least €120 billion (in 2018 prices), of which at least 60% should be dedicated to the “Global Challenges and European Industrial Competitiveness” pillar.

 We very much welcomed the EU Institutions’ efforts to reach a partial agreement on Horizon Europe.
 This enabled to start the preparation for the implementation of the programme in time.
 The European innovation community is committed to be actively involved in a concrete co-creation process towards Horizon Europe’s successful implementation.
 However, the programme will need an adequate budget at the level of its ambitions.
 The European Parliament has already taken a stand to prioritise RD&I in the EU budget.
 Similarly, we encourage Member States to support a budget of at least €120 billion (in 2018 prices).
 This would ensure that Horizon Europe delivers on its promises to:

 - Boost Europe’s future growth, employment and competitiveness.
 As recognised in the European Industrial Strategy, RD&I is the real engine of growth.
 Getting a sufficient budget for Horizon Europe would not only mean the creation of up to 100,000 jobs in RD&I activities between 2021-2027, but also €11 of GDP in return for each €1 invested over 25 years (1).